robert-westenberger/knowledgebase/frontend-masters-notes/complete-intro-to-containers-feat-docker.md

 # Docker Images With Docker
 * Docker images are meant to be spun up and destroyed.
 They are ephemeral.
 You should just assume anything in the container will be destroyed.

+# Tags
+If you run `docker run -it node:latest` for example, `:latest` is the tag.
+It allows you to run different versions of the same container.